SimonneMaia/SimonneMaia.github.io/README.md

   [CTF competition Certificate]()
   - Represented my school(Jwss Team2) in a Cybersecurity CTF(Capture-The-Flag) Competition

-### Participated in EduBlitz Program
+### Participated in EduBlitz Program 2022
   [EduBlitz Participation Certificate]()
-  - a robotics program
+  - participated in a robotics program that taught us to utilize microbits into real life problems.

 ## Projects
 ### School Management Project